The Public Advocate

-The Community Visitors Program was established by the Mental Health Act 2014 (Vic), the Disability Act 2006 (Vic) (‘Disability Act’) and the Supported Residential Services (Private Proprietors) Act 2010 (Vic).
+The Community Visitors Program has a statutory base in the Mental Health Act 2014 (Vic), the Disability Act 2006 (Vic) (‘Disability Act’) and the Supported Residential Services (Private Proprietors) Act 2010 (Vic).
 The program is administered and coordinated by the OPA.

-Community Visitors have the power to make inspections, access reports and documentation, and consult with anyone involved in the provision of services or the administration of a facility.
+Community Visitors have the power to make inspections, access reports and documents, and consult with anyone involved in the provision of services or the administration of a facility.

-They visit on a regular basis to talk to residents/clients on issues such as:
+Community Visitors visit on a regular basis to talk to residents/clients on issues such as the:

 - adequacy of services;